educational-technology-collective/etc_simple_jupyterhub_deployment/README.md

 sudo systemctl status jupyterhub.service
 ```

-JupyterHub should be accessible at the endpoint specified by the `c.JupyterHub.bind_url` setting in the configuration file.
+JupyterHub should be accessible at the endpoint specified by the `c.JupyterHub.bind_url` setting in the configuration file e.g., `https://127.0.0.1:8443/jupyter`.

 ## Make User Installed Python Environments Available to JupyterHub